kkawabat/portfolio/docs/helpful_resources.md

-# just a collection of websites that I found insightful when making the app.
+# unorganized list of resources I found useful while working on this project will probably orangize this later if I'm not lazy.

 # followed this guide to get app accessible to internet
 https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-18-04#step-6-testing-gunicorn-s-ability-to-serve-the-project